sq2ips/m20-custom-firmware/README.md

 <path\to\openocd>\bin\openocd.exe -s openocd -f openocd\openocd_m20.cfg -c "program build\m20.elf verify reset exit"
 ```
 After it finishes your sonde should now work with the new firmware.
+## Flashing on Windows with ST-Link utility
+Fisrt [download the utility](https://www.st.com/en/development-tools/stsw-link004.html#get-software), extract, install and run it.
+TODO
 # Debuging (TODO)